Tohoku Rakuten Golden Eagles: Mascots

-At the time of team's inception, Rakuten created a pair of male and female golden eagle mascots.
-Named Clutch and Clutchena respectively, the names were chosen from suggestions from the public and are derived from the clutch of an eagle's claw as well as the baseball concept of a clutch hitter.
+At the time of team's inception, Rakuten created a pair of unnamed male and female golden eagle mascots.
+The name Clutch (and the feminine Clutchena) was selected from approximately 6,500 suggestions that were solicited from the public.
+The name has a double meaning derived from the word "clutch", such as the grasp of an eagle's claw, as well as the baseball concept of a clutch hitter.
 Clutch wears a jersey bearing the number 10, an Eagles retired number that represents the fans.
 A third mascot, a harpy eagle named Switch, was unveiled in 2016.
 The Eagles have also periodically featured an unofficial, mischievous mascot named Mr. Carrasco.
 The character, based on a black crow, is masked and rides a motorcycle.
 For Black Eagles Day in 2017, Rakuten added a mascot character called Kurowashi-san.
 Unlike the other costumed mascots, Kurowashi-san appeared as a normal man with a black eagle on his head.

-Minor League Team
+Farm team

 The Golden Eagles farm team plays in the Eastern League.
 The team was founded in 2005.